-Students and other persons who believe they or another member of the College Community may have been subjected to conduct that constitutes prohibited Discrimination based on a Protected Category are encouraged to file a complaint with the Title IX Coordinator, Jenna Crabtree, the Assistant Dean for Support Services, at 217-228-5520 x6961 or crabtreej@brcn.edu.
-Students and other persons may also file a complaint with the United States Department of Education's Office for Civil Rights at:

-www2.ed.gov/about/offices/list/ocr/complaintintro.html or by calling 1-800-421-3481.
+Students and other persons who believe they or another member of the College Community may have been subjected to conduct that constitutes prohibited Discrimination based on a Protected Category are encouraged to file a complaint with the Title IX Coordinator, Jenna Crabtree, the Dean of Enrollment Management/Business Manager, at 217-228-5520 x6961 or crabtreej@brcn.edu.
+Students and other persons may also file a complaint with the United States Department of Education's Office for Civil Rights at: www2.ed.gov/about/offices/list/ocr/complaintintro.html or by calling 1-800-421-3481.